BioRDM/InsightsOfOpenPracticesInBiosciences/README.md

 -------------------------------------------------------------------

-## Folder Description in the main branch
+## Main Branch: Folder Description

 ### 1. Project_1_January_2024
 This folder conatins the outcomes of the first project, centered on publications in infectious diseases and non-communicable diseases.
 DataSet_v1 encompasses all relevant files from a sample of 193 publications dated between 2014 to 2022.
 These documents form the cornerstone of the findings presented in this preprint: https://doi.org/10.1101/2024.02.18.580901